lpod/lpod-python/doc/level0.rst

 	The return value is null if the given part_name doesn't match an existing part.

+save()
+	Commits every change previously done through other odf_container methods and makes them persistent in the underlying physical container.
+Without argument, the changes are committed in the source container (i.e. the physical file used to create the odf_container instance using get_container()).
+Without argument,
+	this method fails if the current odf_container has been created using odf_new_container() or odf_new_container_from_template().

+save(packaging)
+	Like save(), but with a specified packaging format, which possibly differs from the packaging format of the source document.
+Allowed package types are "zip" and "flat".

+save(uri)
+	TODO

+save(uri, packaging)
+	TODO

 set_part(part_name, data)
 	Creates or replaces a part in the current odf_container using external raw data.